AsmitaMallick/mock-assignment-preetizen/README.md

 * 📦 Cart and order management
 * 📄 Collection and product detail pages
 * 🎨 Responsive UI with Tailwind CSS

----

-## 📦 Deployment

-Use Docker or your preferred cloud platform to deploy both frontend and backend components.
-The Dockerfile for backend is already included.

----

-Let me know if you'd like this README to include API routes, environment setup, or sample data instructions as well.